avishaan/codehatcher.github.io/_posts/2020-09-01-ml-algorithm-choices.md

 #### Classification
 ##### Single Category
-Single category will still be two-class where the answer might be yes/no, dog/muffin, or positive/negative.
+The single category will still be two-class where the answer might be yes/no, dog/muffin, or positive/negative.
 - SVM: large features, linear
 - locally deep SVM: large features
 - perceptron: fast train